 However, the advice that keeps on coming from well-meaning friends and family could leave you confused and utterly boggled.
 With so much going on in the body, have you wondered if you are squishing your baby when you are bending over during pregnancy to do some chore or to pick something up?
-Let’s get there.

-Well, technically, it is safe to bending over during pregnancy, and it would not cause any harm to your growing baby.
-The baby is well-cushioned inside the womb, and the amniotic fluid enables the baby to change his position by moving his hands, legs, and feet as you change your position.
+Well, technically, it is safe to bend over during pregnancy, and it would not cause any harm to your growing baby.
+The baby is well-cushioned inside the womb, and the amniotic fluid enables the baby to change its position by moving its hands, legs, and feet as you change your position.

 Perfectly alright, that is all we can say.
 The baby is still small and will not be affected by your bending in at all.
 Your stomach’s lining and the placenta are more than enough to safeguard your baby from any harm that could occur as a result of bending.
-Rest assured, unless medically advised, and it is very well safe in the first trimester to bending over during pregnancy
+Rest assured, unless medically advised, and it is very well safe in the first trimester to bending over during pregnancy.

 Though bending itself is safe, yet when you bend during the later stages of your pregnancy, there is a chance that you may trip or lose your balance and fall off.
 Bending may also be discomforting to you when your belly is big.

 The chances of vaginal bleeding or a miscarriage or run high, and so do the chances of the uterine wall getting separated, which can be fatal.
 The risk of losing your balance and falling is high during the third trimester as the baby’s head drops into the pelvis and the body’s center of gravity also changes.

-Now, this again does not cause any harm to the baby, but it does strain your already weakened spine and back muscles, which could mean some muscle is pulling for you.
-And who wants an extra pinch of pain in the already troubled back, right?
+Now, this again does not cause any harm to the baby, but it strains your already weakened spine and back muscles.
+This means it could bring about some muscle pulling and pain.
+And who wants an extra pinch of pain on the already troubled back, right?

 Heartburn is a common pregnancy companion, frequently occurring in the final trimester.
 When one bends over, the pressure gets exerted on the stomach, and the acids from the stomach travel over to the esophagus.

 If you have to bend over to do something while you are pregnant, you can do so safely by keeping the below points in mind:

-If you need to bend over during pregnancy for some reason, then you better follow these precautions given below.
+If you need to bend over during pregnancy for some reason, then you better follow these precautions given below: